sysdiglabs/terraform-aws-secure-for-cloud/use-cases/nontf-org-three-cross-account-k8s-theat-compliance.md

 1. Verify that your Organizational Cloudtrail has the **Cloudtrail-SNS notification activated** within same account and region.<br/><br/>

-2. In your organization, **choose a member account** as `SYSDIG_ACCOUNT_ID`.<br/>Ideally, this account will gather the EKS cluster where Sysdig compute workload will be deployed, and the SQS to ingest Cloudtrail events.<br/><br/>
+2. In your organization, **choose a member account** as `SYSDIG_ACCOUNT_ID`.<br/>Ideally, this account will gather the EKS cluster where Sysdig compute workload will be deployed, and the SQS topic to ingest Cloudtrail events.<br/><br/>

 3. In `SYSDIG_ACCOUNT_ID`, create an **SQS queue** (in the same region as the SNS/EKS).
-Default queue parametrization is enough.
+   - Default queue parametrization is enough.
    - Subscribe the Cloudtrail-SNS topic to it.
    - Due to cross-account limitations, you may need to enable `SNS:Subscribe` permissions on the queue first
     ```json